 11. Bonus tip – Parallelism

-Your resume gives you an opportunity to use the parallelism concept taught as part of high school grammar.
+Your resume allows you to use the parallelism concept taught as part of high school grammar.
 Writing in parallel basically means ending all verb forms consistently in a sentence with ‘-ed’ or ‘-ly’ and not a mix of the two.
-Parallel construction in a sentence looks like this: ‘Discovered new suppliers, developed existing suppliers, and managed future supplier selection iterations’.
+Parallel construction in a sentence looks like this: ‘Discovered new suppliers, developed existing suppliers, and managed future supplier selection iterations.’

 Letters of Recommendation

 For instance, if you have a strong quantitative background, your recommendation letter can highlight your communication skills.
-If you don’t have a background in quantitative reasoning, the letter can wax eloquent about your analytical and quantitative skills.
+If you don’t have a quantitative reasoning background, the letter can wax eloquent about your analytical and quantitative skills.
 Letters of recommendation help the admission committee visualize your complete profile and validate your potential as a successful future MBA student.

 Most B-Schools require two recommendation letters.
 In an ideal situation, you should provide one recommendation letter from your current supervisor.
 The other should from a former supervisor or manager who has personally overseen your work and is familiar with your abilities and character.
 Should the B-School you’re applying to ask for three recommendation letters, you can request one from a professor.
-In this case, the professor must focus less on scholastic achievements, and more on the characteristics that present you as a mature and capable individual ready for the challenges of business school.
+In this case, the professor must focus less on scholastic achievements and more on the characteristics that present you as a mature and capable individual ready for business school challenges.

 - B-Schools will specify who the writers should be, so make sure you follow instructions to a tee.